pagesource/fusion-components/README.md

 ## What does Fusion Offer out of the Box?

 * Every component is a Single File Component.
-You can simply copy and paste a component file into a project and import it in.
+You can simply copy and paste a component file into a project and start using it (*just make sure you have emotion.js installed as a dependency*).

 * Fusion Components use Emotion.js.
 If you are not into CSS in JS, you can simply copy out the styles into a separate css file and import it in.